urga/cookiecutter-django-bootstrap/{{cookiecutter.repo_name}}/README.rst

 4. Install Grunt
 ----------------
-Grunt is used for preprocessing the less files and minifies them so they are nice and tidy.
+Gulp is used for preprocessing the less files and minifies them so they are nice and tidy.
 It's a node package, so you need to have npm installed on your system already.
 Then, from the project root directory run:

 ::

     npm install

-This will install ``grunt`` and its dependancies.
-If you want to add grunt packages, don't forget to specify them in the package.json file.
+This will install ``gulp`` and its dependancies.
+If you want to add gulp packages, don't forget to specify them in the package.json file.

 5. Start the watcher for generating css on the fly
 --------------------------------------------------

 ::

-    grunt watch
+    gulp watch

 Use another terminal window for this.
 If you do that, don't forget to switch to the right environment: ``workon {{ cookiecutter.repo_name }}``.